 Restricted information is the most sensitive information and its disclosure may lead to significant financial and reputational harm.
 It includes personal information like medical information, government identification, credit card numbers and account numbers.
 It also includes sensitive information about our business.
-It may only be shared on a need-to-know basis as authorized by your people leader.
+It may only be shared on a need-to-know basis as authorized by your manager.

-Examples: government-issued identification, credit cards or bank account numbers, customer or employee medical information, passwords to computers or applications, highly sensitive business information such as merger and acquisition data, intellectual property, business strategy
+Examples: government-issued identification, credit cards or bank account numbers, customer or employee medical information, passwords to computers or applications, highly sensitive business information such as merger and acquisition data, intellectual property, business strategy Learn about how properly handling personal information protects our customers, business partners and ourselves.